Would you be happy to let me teach your young children how to be killers?

 Well I can’t answer for you, but I can give you my opinion and that is that the concept is SICK, SICK, VERY, VERY SICK.

-But it’s being actively promoted in that United States of America of yours as something special; something exceptionally good.
-Isn’t yours the country that some people believe is the most civilized in the world?
+But it’s being actively promoted in that United States of America the country that some people believe is the most civilized in the world?

 So how come the re is not a public outcry every time this is even remotely suggested let alone shown on television on the ESPN channel.